 He was one of the original incorporators of the Mutual Insurance Company of Washington County on January 22, 1846.

 He was buried from Trinity Church, where Revs.
 Lepley, Eyester, Hill and Luckenbach delivered the service and is interred at Rose Hill Cemetery in Washington County.
 He was 78 years old.
 His first wife, Catharine (Hammer) died on May 20, 1832 at the age of 41.
 He married Elizabeth (1790-1880).
 He fathered five children, Melinda, Cornelius, Samuel, George and Frederick.

 RADM George W. Bauernschmidt, SC, USN (Ret.)
 (3-26-1899 to 4-18-1998)

+George Bauernschmidt was born in Baltimore, the son of William and Marie Bauernschmidt.
 His grandfather was born in Germany and the Bauernschmidt family is known for their brewery.
 See Brewers.